 have a reminder of these things

 The word “have” means to possess the capacity to do something.
-“Have” means to have and hold implying lasting possession.
+“Have” means to have and hold, implying lasting possession.
 Here, Asia Minor Christians and all successive generations of Christians will have a lasting capacity to remember apostolic teaching.
-Peter goal is to establish autonomous Christians, not autonomous from God but autonomous from depending on any given leader.
+Peter’s goal is to establish autonomous Christians, not autonomous from God but autonomous from depending on any given leader.

-“Remind” means to recall information from memory, but without necessarily the implication that we have actually forgot what we know.
+“Remind” means to recall information from memory, but without necessarily the implication that we have actually forgotten what we know.
 It carries the idea of to recall, to think about again (1 Th 2:9; He 13:7; 2 Pe 3:2).
 The content of which Peter reminds them is the contents of this entire book of Second Peter so they can think about it again and again.
-Here we are nearly 2000 years after the writing of this book and we are still reminded of “these things.”
-As one of the eight or nine writers of the New Testament, Peter’s letters are two of the twenty-seven books of the New Testament.
+Here we are, nearly 2000 years after the writing of this book, and we are still reminded of “these things.”
+As one of the eight or nine writers of the New Testament, Peter’s letters are two of the New Testament’s twenty-seven books.

 Our only accurate source of information about eternity comes from the Bible.